chapani/cap/README.md

-# cap
+# Calligraphy Along Path
-Category Along Path
+Calligraphy Along Path (CAP) is an Inkscape extension that converts a path to a calligraphic path.